PortsMaster/PortMaster-New/ports/secretteagarden/README.md

 ## Notes

-Big thanks to Angus Beer, William Burroughs, and Howie, for this adorable yet challenging game.
+Big thanks to [Angus Beer] (https//:angusbeer.itch.io) for this adorable yet challenging game.
 Also, special thanks to all who tested this port.
+Download at (https//:angusbeer.itch.io/Secret-Tea-Garden)
+Extract and place data.win file into gamedata folder.

 ## Controls